 Ensure that at least one of the following is true for functions that can be operated with a single pointer: No Down-Event, Abort or Undo, Up Reversal, or Essential.

-Check that for UI components with labels that include text or images of text; the programmatic name contains or is exactly the text presented visually.
+Check that for UI components with labels that include text or images of text, the programmatic name contains or is exactly the text presented visually.

 Ensure that any functionality that can be operated by device motion or user motion can also be operated by user interface components and can be disabled to prevent accidental actuation unless the motion is essential for the function, and doing so would invalidate the activity.

-Make sure changing form inputs (e.g., checkboxes, dropdowns, text boxes, etc.) does not unexpectedly cause major changes to context.
+Make sure changing form inputs (e.g., checkboxes, drop-downs, text boxes, etc.) does not unexpectedly cause major changes to context.

 Check that help mechanisms provided (if any) are available in the same location on each page within a set of web pages.

-Test forms by leaving inputs blank and by filling them out with invalid information (e.g., enter "1" for "State" in an address), and make sure that errors are described in text, and that it is clearly indicated which inputs had which errors.
+Test forms by leaving inputs blank and by filling them with invalid information (e.g., enter "1" for "State" in an address), and make sure errors are described in text, and that it is clearly indicated which inputs had which errors.
 Make sure descriptions are descriptive enough to help users fix problems.

-Test forms by leaving inputs blank and by filling them out with invalid information (e.g., enter "1" for "State" in an address), and make sure that error messages include suggestions for resolving them (when it's possible for the system to do so), unless security or purpose would be compromised (e.g., no suggestions should be provided when a form element is part of a quiz).
+Test forms by leaving inputs blank and by filling them with invalid information (e.g., enter "1" for "State" in an address), and make sure that error messages include suggestions for resolving them (when it's possible for the system to do so), unless security or purpose would be compromised (e.g., no suggestions should be provided when a form element is part of a quiz).
 Examples of error messages can include Indicating a required field has been left blank, Indicating the required format for the field in error, or Indicating a range of valid values for the field in error.

 Make sure users can review, correct, check, or reverse the submission of any legal or financial information or any data they will have access to later (e.g., if a user can submit information that involves financial transactions, legal commitments, or contracts, or data they can later access, they must be able to verify and correct it before it is submitted, or be able to change or undo it later).

-Identify any processes that require users to enter data and check that if the user is asked to enter the same data again, it is auto-populated, or the data is available to be selected, so it doesn’t need to be retyped (i.e., information can be selected from a drop-down or copy and pasted from text on the page).
+Identify any processes that require users to enter data and check that if the user is asked to enter the same data again, it is auto-populated, or the data is available to be selected, so it doesn’t need to be retyped (i.e., information can be selected from a drop-down or copy-and-pasted from text on the page).
 Exceptions to this rule include where re-entering information is essential, if it is to ensure the security of content, or if the information is no longer valid.

 Identify any authentication process and verify that at least one method is available that does not include a cognitive function test or a mechanism available to assist users in completing cognitive function tests.